INGRID: an interactive grid generator for 2D edge plasma modeling

 \subsection{INGRID geometry object hierarchy}

 If we are to adopt an object-oriented approach to grid generation, then we must develop a set of tools that can be utilized throughout our project.
 Here we discuss how INGRID defines a collection of geometric classes in order to make the grid generating process as simple as possible for all magnetic topologies of interest.
 To do so, INGRID defines the following collection of geometric abstractions: the Point class, the Line class, the Cell class, and the Patch class.
 All together, these classes arm INGRID with the ability to represent any magnetic topology of interest.
 We provide a very brief description of the classes here.
-Figure \ref{fig:patchmap_subgrid} illustrates the geometry collection described below.\\
+Figure \ref{fig:patchmap_subgrid} illustrates the geometry collection described below.
+A Point object simply represents an arbitrary $(R,Z)$ spatial coordinate in the computational domain.
+Along with $(R,Z)$, coordinates, $\Psi$ values can be returned from the Point object.
+A Line object object is defined by a list of two or more Point objects.
+This Line object definition allows for the representation of any arbitrary curve we may encounter (e.g. constant $\Psi$ surface, target plate, limiter geometry).
+This can be done since the collection of Point objects correspond to segments that are the discretization of the curve of interest.
+A Patch object represents a closed region of the domain, and a block of the block-structured mesh INGRID computes.
+Patches are defined by four Line objects.
+The ``North" Line (top), ``East" Line (right), ``South" Line (bottom), and ``West" Line (left) define the Patch borders which form a closed, clockwise-oriented loop.
+Methods of the Patch class assist with visualization and computation.
+For example, Patch method \texttt{make\_subgrid} directly handles grid generation for the local region of interest.
+A Cell object resides within a Patch and represents a quadrilateral grid cell.
+Cells are defined by five Point objects: four corners (NW, NE, SW, SE) and a center.
+These Cell objects provide the spatial and experimental data that are written to exported grid files.